Cheznoodle/COMP2042_CW_hfyeh2/README.md

 4) Ternary operator is used in `draw()` for concise code.
 5) Basic error handling is included for image loading.

 ### Push: 6

+***Block.java***
+1) Remove unused methods and classes.
+2) Multiple fields were made final.
+This is to improve the readability and safety of your code by clearly communicating that the value is meant to be constant after object construction.
+3) Added additional comments.

+***Main.java***
+1) Added Terminal Message for Goldball.
+2) Corrected Attribute Names.

 ### Push: 7